eduardohurtado/blockchain-node-backend/README.md

 ### `npm run dev`

 Runs the app in the development mode.\
-Open [http://localhost:8080/api/blockchain/](http://localhost:8080/api/blockchain/) to view the greet response in the browser.
+Open [http://localhost:8080/api/blockchain/](http://localhost:8080/api/blockchain/) to see the greet response in the browser.

 ### `npm run build`